Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. A Witness to Victory:
-- The chapter begins with Jon Snow witnessing Daenerys Targaryen's triumph, as she claims the Iron Throne.
+- Continue with Jon Snow witnessing Daenerys Targaryen's triumph, as she claims the Iron Throne.
 - Jon reflects on his own role in supporting her claim and the consequences of his decisions.
 2. Contemplating Heritage and Allegiance:
 - Jon grapples with his own heritage as a Targaryen and the implications it has on his loyalty and duty.